antonharald/html_skeleton/README.md

 `html_skeleton your_file.html`

-And the HTML skeleton will pe printed to you terminal.
+And the HTML skeleton will pe printed to your terminal.